Obamg3017/PersPortWeb/README.md

-<h1>Welcome to my Personal Portfolio Website!
-Here you can discover more about who I am and my professional journey 😎!</h1>
+<h1>Welcome and thank you for taking the time to visit my GitHub!
+Here, you can dive deeper into my portfolio project!😎</h1>
 <h2>Check it out!
 Deployed Website!⬇⬇⬇</h2>
 <ul>
   <a